The Australian Dog Breeds resulted from

-If you are interested in the Australian dog breeds, you're probably wondering what makes them different.
+If you are interested in dog breeds from Australia, you're probably wondering what makes them different.
 The Australian continent is quite different from any other on Earth.
-The 5 main cities around the coast are separated by huge distances, and the 'Red Centre' is vast, arid and dry.
+The 5 main cities around the coast are separated by huge distances, and the "Red Centre" is vast, arid and dry.

 Most Australian dog breeds came about as working dogs, either to help with herding or for catching vermin, or for hunting.
 Their ancestors were imported from the U.K., and interbred for the characteristics needed for the job.
 Even the Australian Dingo was used to develop certain breeds.
 Of course, the Dingo is still a breed in its own right, although there is some debate about whether it is more wolf than dog.
 Read more about each breed by clicking on the links below!

 This is one of the first Australian dog breeds that comes to mind, also called the Blue Heeler or Queensland Heeler.
 Bred to help drive cattle to market in Sydney over vast distances and rough ground, the Australian Cattle dog is tough, energetic and brilliant at keeping cattle in order.
 Click on the link below to find out more!

 Recognized by the Queensland Kennel Club in 1918 as a separate breed from the standard Australian Cattle Dog, due to them having a natural 'bob-tail', the Stumpy Tail also has a bit of a different temperament.

 They tend to come in Red or Blue (ie. grey) colors, with speckles.
 Despite the speckles, the Blue should have no sign of Red, and the Red should have no sign of Blue.

 The exact origins of the Kelpie are shrouded in mystery and time, but like the Australian Cattle dog, they were developed by breeding imported Scottish Collie breeds with the local Australian Dingo.